Wright, Acuna power Braves in shutout of Mets | Sports-Games

 Wright, Acuna power Braves in shutout of Mets

 In his seventh start this season, Wright (2-4) retired 19 of 20 batters he faced in 6 1/3 outstanding innings.
-He surrendered just a two-out double to Wilson Ramos in the third inning and a one-walk to J.D.
+He surrendered just a two-out double to Wilson Ramos in the third inning and a one-out walk to J.D.
 Davis in the seventh that chased him.
 Acuna homered, doubled, walked and was hit by a pitch while scoring three times.
-Travis d'Arnaud had two hits and continued to torment his old club, improving to 11-for-24 with 11 RBIs against New York this season.
+Travis d'Arnaud had two hits and continued to torment his old club, improving to 11 for 24 with 11 RBIs against New York this season.

 The final meeting between the two NL East rivals shaped up as an unlikely right-handed pitchers' duel between a pair of struggling hurlers -- Wright and New York's Rick Porcello.
 The outing marked the first time in his career that Wright - the No. 5 overall pick out of Vanderbilt in the 2017 draft - pitched into the seventh inning.
 He walked one and struck out six.